 The History Department has the goal of producing graduates who can think, read, and write critically, and who can use this learning to become better citizens of the world.
 Our students will understand that the way history has been interpreted changes over time, which reflects not only new information about the past becoming available but also the changing perspectives of historians themselves.
 We want our students to be challenged by rigorous courses that are designed to promote the development of personal opinions as well as to provide a safe space to engage in civil discourse and the discussion of opposing opinions.
-We want our students to love history as we do and see it as a way to understand the complexity of the human condition.
+We want our students to love history as we do and to see it as a way to understand the complexity of the human condition.

 This course in Ancient History introduces students to the development of complex ancient civilizations in Asia, Africa, and Europe.
 Students will learn the basic terms and concepts of prehistory, archaeology, and history.
 They will also explore the benchmarks of human achievement and invention and consider the concepts of civilization and progress.
 Students will learn how to organize their study of civilizations by reference to specific, historical categories.
 The course emphasizes the interpretation of primary and secondary sources, oral and written presentations of historical information, and the organization and construction of historical arguments.
-A primary focus on this course is developing student research skills.
-To this end, students participate the National History Day competition, which requires them to produce an original work of scholarship.

 Class VIII History takes a global approach to study of empire building and cultural diffusion that took place between 600CE and 1800CE.
 Students will focus on the expansion and contraction of empires in the Middle East, West Africa, East Asia, the Americas, and Europe, as well as how these empires shaped and collided with other groups worldwide.
 Students will engage in the analysis of primary and secondary sources as they continue to work on crafting historical arguments.
 Class VIII History culminates in a research project that explores these exchanges and encounters.